NACLab/ngc-learn/docs/overview.md

 in fields including, but not limited to, machine learning, (computational) neuroscience, and cognitive science.

-ngc-learn aims to fill the above need by concretely instantiating an important theory in neuroscience known as <i>predictive processing</i>, positing that the brain is largely a continual prediction engine, constantly hypothesizing the state of its environment and updating its own internal mental model of it as data is gathered.
-Moreover, prediction and correction happen at many levels or regions within the brain -- clusters or groups of neurons in one region attempt to predict the state of neurons at another region, forming a complex, somewhat hierarchical structure that includes neurons which attempt to predict actual sensory input.
-Neurons within this system adjust their internal activity values (as well the strengths of the synapses that wire to them) based on how different their predictions were from observed signals.
-Concretely, ngc-learn implements a general predictive processing framework known as neural generative coding (NGC).
-On top of this, ngc-learn implements a general simulation framework for simulating biomimetic systems characterized by differential equations, notably ones based on biophysical <i>spiking neuronal cells</i>.
+ngc-learn[^1], a Python simulation library, aims to fill the above need by concretely instantiating neuronal dynamics and forms of synaptic plasticity in the form of flexibly rearranged components and operations to build arbitrary, modular, and complex biomimetic systems for research in brain-inspired computing and neurocognitive modeling.
+More importantly, it is designed to facilitate the design, development, and analysis of novel models of neural computation and information processing, neuronal circuitry, biologically-plausible credit assignment, and neuromimetic agents.
+Specifically, ngc-learn implements a general schema for simulating biomimetic systems characterized by differential equations, including ones based on biophysical <i>spiking neuronal cells</i>.

 The overarching goal of ngc-learn is to provide researchers and engineers with:
 * a modular design that allows for the flexible creation, simulation, and analysis of